mindlink/my-chat-dotnet/readme.md

 -------

 ### Essential Features

-* A user can export a conversation from a given file path stored in the following file format into a JSON file at the given output path:
+### Important
+    * Multiple filters can be used at once, providing you follow the documented method/layout for the filters
+    * How to use the filters are documented below

+### Export a conversation
+* To export enter the executable and pass some arguments next to it e.g. "YourDirectory/MyChat.exe example.txt example.json"
 ```
 <conversation_name><new_line>
 (<unix_timestamp><space><username><space><message><new_line>)*
 ```
-* Messages can be filtered by a specific user
+### Messages can be filtered by a specific user
-    * The user can be provided as a command-line argument (how the argument is specified is up to you)
-    * All messages sent by the specified user are written to the JSON output
-    * Messages sent by any other user are not written to the JSON output
+    * To filter by a user, do the usual to export a conversation and add the keywords "-filter-user" and then the user to filter by "bob"
+    * Roughly it will look like "YourDirectory/MyChat.exe example.txt example.json -filter-user bob"
-* Messages can be filtered by a specific keyword
+### Messages can be filtered by a specific keyword
-    * The keyword can be specified as a command-line argument
-    * All messages sent containing the keyword are written to the JSON output
-    * Messages sent that do not contain the keyword are not written to the JSON output
+    * TTo filter/search the chat based on a specific keyword do the following "YourDirectory/MyChat.exe example.txt example.json -filter-search-word pie"
-* Hide specific words
+### Hide specific words
-    * A blacklist can be specified as a command-line argument
+    * To blacklist a word, you can either do a single word or multiple at once
-    * Any blacklisted word is replaced with "\*redacted\*" in the output.
+    * A single word to blacklist do the following "YourDirectory/MyChat.exe example.txt example.json -filter-blacklist-word pie"
+    * Multiple words to blacklist do the following "YourDirectory/MyChat.exe example.txt example.json -filter-blacklist-word pie|society"
+    * Adding the "|" between words instead of a space

 ### Additional Features

 Implementing any of these features well will make your submission stand-out.
 Features listed here are ordered from easy to hard.

-* Hide credit card and phone numbers
+### Hide credit card and phone numbers
-    * A flag can be specified to hide credit card and phone numbers
-    * Any identified credit card or phone numbers are replaced with "\*redacted\*" in the output.
+    * To hide credit cards do the following "YourDirectory/MyChat.exe example.txt example.json -filter-card-details"
+    *To hid phone numbers do the following "YourDirectory/MyChat.exe example.txt example.json -filter-phone-number"
-* Obfuscate user IDs
+### Obfuscate user IDs
-    * A flag can be specified to obfuscate user IDs
-    * All user IDs are obfuscated in the output.
+    * To obfuscate user IDs do the following "YourDirectory/MyChat.exe example.txt example.json -filter-obfuscate"
-    * The same original user ID in any single export is replaced with the same obfuscated user ID i.e. messages retain their relationship with the sender, only the ID that represents the sender is changed.
-* A report is added to the conversation that details the most active users
+### A report is added to the conversation that details the most active users
-    * The most active user in a conversation is the user who sent the most messages.
-    * Most active users are added to the JSON output as an array ordered by activity.
-    * The number of messages sent by each user is included.
+    * The report is automatically generated for a conversation, so no need to input anything extra
 * A web-service is exposed in addition to a console application
     * The web-service allows the same options to be specified in form fields,
     * A conversation is uploaded as a file,